 My first diagnosis was of metastatic breast cancer and I was completely ignorant about the whole thing.
 I thought from all the ads on TV that it was fine and it was curable.
 I needed to be told by somebody that it was more serious than an early breast cancer diagnosis. – Penny

 It may take a while to work out how you now want to live your life.
 Some women prefer to carry on with their usual daily routine, while others will want to completely alter their life.
 It can help to talk to those around you or to a health professional before making big changes.
 Try to take one step at a time and remember there is no need to rush into big decisions.
 It can help to think about what information you need to help you make decisions.
-BCNA’s Hope & Hurdles pack can help you.
+BCNA’s My Journey online tool can help you.